allanmboyd/formaterrors/README.md

     var formatErrors = require("formaterrors");

 Then invoke the provided APIs on instances of Error or Error.stack as required.
+Some examples are shown below.

 Examples
 --------

+1. Highlight in bold the message and stacklines that include the module name of an error:

+    var formaterrors = require("formaterrors");
+    var error = new Error("the error message");
+    var error = formatErrorsExports.boldError(error, "testFormatErrors");
+    console.log(error.stack);

 1. Highlight an assertion error using bold for the stacklines containing some pattern - say the name of a module.
 Also, if the assertion message is long then the diff of the expected and actual are provided along with the expected and